 Temporary bar staff

 If you are passionate about making drinks and cocktails, then a job as bar staff in Frankfurt am Main is just the right thing for you.
 For jobs where you come into contact with food and drink, there are a few things you need to keep in mind.
 Continue reading to learn about the requirements for a job in catering.

 Waiter/waitress jobs can be found all over Frankfurt am Main.
 Cafes and restaurants are looking for committed waiters and waitresses who never lose their cool, even during the busiest times.
 For details of what else you need to work as a waiter/waitress in Frankfurt am Main, you can read more here.

-Working in a temporary office role in Frankfurt am Main is not just about administrative tasks.
+Working in an office role in Frankfurt am Main is not just about administrative tasks.
 You will also be expected to collate data, create presentations and more.
-What exactly do you need for a job in an office in Frankfurt am Main?
+What exactly do you need for a job in an office role in Frankfurt am Main?
 Continue reading to find out.

 Promoter jobs in Frankfurt am Main are available for many different promotions and events.
 Sales promotion involves speaking proactively to people and providing them with more information on the campaign you are promoting.
 You can find the job profile for a promoter in Frankfurt am Main here.

 Call centre agents and customer-facing staff at customer centres in Frankfurt am Main deal with customer complaints and enquiries.
 You can find out what exactly you need for a customer service job here.